top of page

 We are all different, with different preferences.
 Whilst research shows that outcomes with any gender are mostly equal, you may have an individual preference for seeing a female psychologist.
 Choosing a therapist is a big decision - after all, this is a person one shares things with one may never breathe a word to another.

-Whilst gender is just one of the characteristics of a therapist, and certainly not the most important in terms of outcome, it may be important to you.
-For instance, you may feel as a female, that another female may ‘get you’ better than a male.
-Or perhaps you are looking for someone that seems to embody typically female characteristics such as greater expression of emotionality and compassion, or perhaps you have a need in this time for a therapist with some feminine nurturing qualities.
+While gender is just one aspect of a therapist for young women and certainly not the most crucial for outcomes, it may still matter to you.
+For example, you might feel that, as a female, another female could understand you better than a male.
+Or perhaps you're seeking someone who embodies typically female traits, like greater emotional expression and compassion, or maybe you currently need a therapist with some nurturing, feminine qualities.

 However important you feel the gender of your therapist is to you, the most important predictor of good therapeutic outcomes, is something called the therapeutic alliance.
 This is that ineffable sense that you and your therapist ‘gel’.
 The word ‘rapport’ is sometimes used to describe this which means that the therapeutic relationship is characterised by an easy understanding of feelings and ideas, fluent communication, trust, and a sense of being ‘in sync ’with each other.